effertz/arBlee_tutorial_testrun/README.md

 # How to create an AR mobile application with Unity
-This is a collection of tutorials to demonstrate how to create an Augmented Reality app for your mobile phone using Unity.
-The app will [spawn a character](https://youtu.be/eL_8jF1a4lk) into the environment around you.
+This project is a collection of tutorials to demonstrate how to create an Augmented Reality app for your mobile phone using Unity.
+Below you will instructions how to [spawn a character](https://youtu.be/eL_8jF1a4lk) into the environment around you.
 Which character it will be, is up to you.
 You will pick one from the [Mixamo](https://www.mixamo.com/) platform.
 But just so you get an idea, here are a few examples:

 <img src="Docs/Screenshots/Character-Examples.png" alt="drawing" width="600"/>